habbbe/anpa/README.md

 ### Example

-See the provided [JSON parser](test/json/json_parser.h) for a simple but functional JSON parser.
-It's only ~30 LOC and gives a good overview on how to use the library.
+See the provided test parsers
+- [JSON parser](test/json/json_parser.h): barebones but functional JSON parser.
+It's only ~30 LOC and gives a good overview on how to use the library, including recursive parsers.
+- [Simple syntax parser](test/tests_perf.cpp): a parser for a simple example syntax inteded for an application launcher/information dashboard.

 ### Dependencies